Ove Hoegh-Guldberg (biologist): Early life and education

-Ove Hoegh-Guldberg is of Danish and Irish ancestry and is a direct descendant and namesake of Ove Høegh-Guldberg, a politician in late 18th-century Denmark.
+Ove Hoegh-Guldberg is of Danish and Irish ancestry and is a direct descendant and namesake of Ove Høegh-Guldberg, a politician in late 18th-century Denmark most known for overthrowing and executing radical reformer Johann Friedrich Struensee.
 His father, the cultural economist Hans Hoegh-Guldberg, was born in Denmark in 1932, and moved to Australia in 1959, where he died in 2016.
 From an early age Ove wanted to be a scientist, saying "Diver Dan was a great inspiration".
 He first visited the Great Barrier Reef with his Danish grandfather and grandmother to collect butterflies for a Danish museum.

 Hoegh-Guldberg graduated from the University of Sydney with a Bachelor of Science (Hons), and received a scholarship to Oxford University.
 Before starting he met Leonard Muscatine, a world expert in corals in Los Angeles, and changed his plans, sleeping on the floor of the lab to learn from Muscatine.

 He completed his PhD at UCLA, with a thesis focusing on the physiology of corals and their zooxanthellae under thermal stress.